aleaxit/gmpy/docs/_build/html/_sources/mpz.txt

     True

 .. note::
     The use of ``from gmpy2 import *`` is not recommended.
-There are name conflicts that may interfere with other modules or variable names.
+The names in gmpy2 have been chosen to avoid conflict with Python's builtin names but gmpy2 does use names that may conflict with other modules or variable names.

 mpz Methods
 -----------